OpenAnswers/top4j/CONTRIBUTING.md

 commit automatically with `git commit -s`.

 If you fix some documentation (typos, formatting, ...) you are not required to sign-off.
-It is possible to sign your commits in retrospective, [too](http://stackoverflow.com/questions/13043357/git-sign-off-previous-commits) if you forgot it the first time.
+It is possible to sign your commits retrospectively, [too](http://stackoverflow.com/questions/13043357/git-sign-off-previous-commits) if you forgot it the first time.

 ## Code of Conduct